Murali-group/SARS-CoV-2-network-analysis/README.md

 ```
 python src/masterscript.py --config config-files/master-config.yaml --download-only
 ```
+Note, you may need to use `python3` for this and other calls, depending on where your Python distribution is located. - AR

 The YAML config file contains the list of datasets to download and is self-documented.
 The following types of datasets are supported:
   - Networks